TkkrLab/scons-build-base/README.md

 such include -O0 and -ggdb3

-libbuild builds like a release but instead builds a static library.
+libbuild builds like a release but instead builds a static library. includes flags like: -fPIC

-and the last without and build targets specified, builds a release version,
+and the last without and build target specified, builds a release version,

 which turns on some optimizations.